 - Heavy metals, including lead, nickel, and tin

-If you’re prone to vaping around parrots or want to know how it affects them, these are the dangers to look out for:
+If you are vaping around parrots or want to know how it affects them, these are the dangers:

 Many e-liquids contain diacetyl, a chemical linked to serious lung disease.
 Specifically, The National Institute for Occupational Safety and Health (NIOSH) describes how occupational exposure has been associated with severe respiratory impairment.